Updated 4th July 2021

-Over 41%: of our 18-64 year old patients with underlying health conditions have already received their first vaccination with the practice.
+70%: of our 16-64 year old patients with underlying health conditions have already received two doses of the COVID vaccinations either with the practice or with a vaccination centre, pharmacy or other centre.

 Patients aged 70+ years: